 - 1. Elected faculty members serve on only one heavy-load elected committee at a time.
-Heavy-load shall be determined by a committee's meeting frequency, the essential /fundamental nature of duties, the amount of outside work required, and its ongoing status/need.
 Faculty members serving on a heavy-load elected committee are excused from serving on a light-load elected committee.
 For the purpose of faculty service load, heavy-load shall be determined by a committee's meeting frequency, the essential or fundamental nature of duties, the amount of outside work required, and the institution's ongoing need. - 2.
 Faculty members are elected to each of the heavy-load standing committees, with the exception of the judicial committee on Rank and Tenure and the institutional committee on Planning and Budget, for a period of two years.
-The term of service for the Committees on Rank and Tenure (judicial committee) and Planning and Budget (institutional committee) is three years. - 3.
-Half the faculty component of each heavy-load committee will be elected each year except Rank and Tenure and Planning and Budget. - 4.
+The term of service for the Committees on Rank and Tenure (judicial committee) and Planning and Budget (institutional committee) is three years.

+- 3. Half the faculty component of each heavy-load committee will be elected each year except Rank and Tenure and Planning and Budget. - 4.
 The term of service of any elected faculty member on any of the heavy-load committees is limited to two consecutive terms.
 The term of service for the Committee on Rank and Tenure will remain limited to one three-year term.
 A subsequent term cannot be consecutive. - 5.
 The FGA also elects faculty members to serve on light-load committees.
 Terms of service for these are found in the Fontbonne University Policy Manual description for each light-load committee. - 6.
 Faculty members may serve on only one Board Committee at a time. - 7.
 It is the responsibility of each FGA heavy-load committee to keep a record of attendance of faculty.
 Should a faculty member exhibit a sustained pattern of absences or nonparticipation in committee work, the chairperson should bring this to the attention of the faculty member.
-If this does not resolve the problem the chairperson will, in consultation with the Vice President for Academic Affairs, remove the faculty member from the committee.
-The vacated committee position would then be filled by the nominee to that committee who had the next highest vote total, or a faculty member appointed by the Vice President for Academic Affairs, and the note will be placed in the permanent file of the faculty member who has been removed from the committee.
+If this does not resolve the problem the chairperson will, in consultation with the Vice President and Dean of Academic Affairs, remove the faculty member from the committee.
+The vacated committee position would then be filled by the nominee to that committee who had the next highest vote total, or a faculty member appointed by the Vice President and Dean of Academic Affairs, and the note will be placed in the permanent file of the faculty member who has been removed from the committee.

-1.5.1.5 COMMITTEE ELECTIONS
+1.5.1.5 Committee Elections